positivepotatoes/vrStories/README.md

-# Project Name
+# VR Stories

-The project description
+An app to share 360 degree videos with your facebook friends in a 'stories' format.

-## Team
+## Positive Potatoes

-- teamMember
+- Anna Zharkova
-- teamMember
+- Alexander Schnapp
-- teamMember
+- Corey Chau
-- teamMember
+- David Oh

 ## Roadmap